aptonic/dropzone4-actions/README.md

 ### $dz.add_dropbar(items)

-Since Dropzone version 3.6 you can add items to Drop Bar using the API.
+You can add items to Drop Bar using the API.
 This can be useful if your action produces a file output - Call this method to make the output file available for easy dragging somewhere else.
 Note that Drop Bar just keeps references to files and not the files themselves so a file needs to exist somewhere else on the filesystem for it to be added to and dragged out of Drop Bar.

 To add a file to Drop Bar, simply call the $dz.add_dropbar method with an array of files you want to add.
 A new Drop Bar will be created in the Dropzone grid with the file(s) that you pass to this method.